Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 I subscribe to Watch Gang.
-Every month they send me brand new wristwatch to test.
+Every month they send me a brand new wristwatch to test.
 My latest timepiece, a Breda 8184B, was produced by an American company called Grand Time.
 Most of the watches I review are designed in China, and I was looking forward to discovering which styling techniques would be favored by a Texas-based firm.

 The Breda 8184B arrived enclosed within a good-quality cardboard box and wrapped around a piece of stiff foam-like material.
 Accompanying it was a card providing the watch’s serial number and a strict warning to register my new watch.